neruo/tutorial-streamlit/README.md

-# python3-dev-template
+# template for development with python3

-A template repository for python3 development
+The template repository for development with python3

 ## Directory